Physician Strategies for Employers

 Source: Trilliant Health health plan price transparency dataset; CDC’s National Healthcare Safety Network (NHSN)

-Similarly, comparing the in-network negotiated rates with the 30-day post-discharge mortality for DRG 190 – COPD, DRG 193 – Pneumonia, DRG 280 – Acute Myocardial Infarction and DRG 291 – Heart Failure, respectively, reveals a negligible correlation between price and quality.
+Similarly, comparing the in-network negotiated rates with the 30-day post-discharge mortality for DRG 190 – COPD, DRG 193 – Pneumonia, DRG 280 – Acute Myocardial Infarction and DRG 291 – Heart Failure, respectively, reveals a negligible correlation between price and mortality.

 Negotiated Rate vs. 30-Day Mortality for COPD

-Figure 2
+Figure 2.22

 Analysis of 965 hospitals reporting 30-day mortality for COPD and a contracted rate with UnitedHealthcare PPO Select for DRG 190